BradGreig/brownlow-predictor/docs/index.md

 | 9 | Matt Rowell | Gold Coast | 25 |
 | 10 | Jai Newcombe | Hawthorn | 24 |

 Well, the two different approaches did not predict the winner, with Patrick Cripps winning with a record smashing 45!
 However, they did predict it to be a high count, and predicted Nick Daicos' tally almost perfectly.
-Interestingly, for these models Cripps barely scraped into the top 5 with the models underpredicting his tally by a significant 10 - 20 votes.
+Interestingly, for all of my models Cripps barely scraped into the top 5 with the models underpredicting his tally by a significant 10 - 20 votes.

 So what went wrong?
 Well, most likely nothing actually!
 It seems the quirky, subjective nature of the Brownlow voting played a significant impact.
 I found an interesting analysis [here](https://www.foxsports.com.au/afl/brownlow-medal/weird-votes-that-let-cripps-smash-record-did-umps-pick-the-wrong-daicos-brownlow-talking-pts/news-story/de783aa761c2af1cc9e9b678c2f7b3b5?gaa_at=la&gaa_n=AWsEHT5-0cFMHnnroJrumDpxreZNUDY5DAUUxsl6ZbITxDo_Kn07laa9nubbGWF3Hu0%3D&gaa_ts=66f20026&utm_source=newsshowcase&utm_medium=discover&utm_campaign=CCwQlY-RlaeSpORTGP7-h4nqsYK5uQEqQwgwEJmd3dDEjtzDIhjPoZ6E9dOr5KABKioIACIQ34S7JIkL8vNsZnoS3qv1FSoUCAoiEN-EuySJC_LzbGZ6Et6r9RU&utm_content=related&gaa_sig=XrTO3sTkjE9JEh-BitgSf0XRn_62n-K1alPmNbm617STHLXIe9kgdlWwnarIF9nObdwZT2Og-EwX2tUwtwInFw%3D%3D).
 In short, Cripps polled votes (or more votes than expected) in a bunch of games (8 extra votes according to the [Wheelo](https://www.wheeloratings.com/afl_brownlow_live.html) model).
 While this is not anything new, typically this is balanced out by a player receiving fewer votes than expected in a similar number of games.
 However, for Cripps, this did not happen.
 Hence the astronomical number of votes.
 Poor Nick Daicos...

-Unlike the validation of our models for the 2023 season, where we typically correctly identified 7 of the top 10 (although rarely the correct order), this time around we only successfully identified 4-6 of the top 10.
+Unlike the validation of our models for the 2023 season, where we typically correctly identified 7 of the top 10 (although never the correct order), this time around we only successfully identified 4-6 of the top 10.
 However, after analysing some of the main Brownlow predictors out there; [AFL](https://www.afl.com.au/brownlow-medal/predictor), [Champion Data](https://www.foxsports.com.au/afl/brownlow-medal/brownlow-medal-2024-analysis-and-predictions-stats-preview-who-brownlow-predicting-models-are-tipping-to-win-champion-data-prediction/news-story/088cbaf44510dfa4f4fbf2783e7e77e4), [ESPN](https://www.espn.com.au/afl/story/_/page/POINTSBET20242/afl-2024-ultimate-brownlow-medal-predictor-tracker-leaderboard-odds-every-vote), [Betfair](https://www.betfair.com.au/hub/sports/afl/brownlow-medal-predictor/), [Stats Insider](https://www.statsinsider.com.au/sport-hub/afl/brownlow) and [Wheelo](https://www.wheeloratings.com/afl_brownlow.html), my results were pretty consistent with these other approaches.
 Therefore, it seems it was a bit of a peculiar year.
 Case in point, both Marcus Bontempelli and Lachie Neale (last years winner) did not even make the top 10 this year, despite all predictors (including my own) having them both polling very highly.
 Interestingly, my models predicted a very strong performance from Adam Treloar, while no other model did!
 The fun of playing with data.
 Equally, my models predicted strong performances from Caleb Serong and Zak Butters who both duly delivered.
 It also predicted a strong performance from Rowan Marshall, however, given he is a ruckman, its not surprising he did not poll overly well (seemingly a traditional bias against ruckman).

 All in all, I would have to say I am quite happy with the performance of these predictive models.
+Especially given it as a basic first attempt.
 The next steps are to make some tweaks based on our earlier observations etc., to see if we can improve the overall performance.
 At least I have an entire year to play around with it.
+I just need to find the time to make the modifications.

 ## Contact Information